ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 conversion of a set of 2D images to a 3D model.
 It can be used in place of LiDAR or in conjunction with LiDAR.
 UAV camera systems can be delayed in their response to higher and lower exposure of the course of a flight because of the presence of sunlight and shaded areas found outdoors.
+Further, UAV camera systems struggle in the presence of precipitation and fog [@gugan2023].

 Using ranging sensors can mitigate many of the problems associated with UAVs that rely on optical flow.
 Although ranging sensors come in varying forms, they